 Apply the Vaseline onto the area you want to add your sparkle to with a Q-Tip, then dip the same Q-tip into your glitter pot and gently tap and roll the glitter onto your skin.
 Once you have applied your glitter, use a makeup setting spray to hold it all in place.

-Whether you are heading off to a local festival of jet setting across the world, get creative and add a little sparkle to your festival makeup routine!
+Whether you are heading off to a local festival or jet-setting across the world, get creative and add a little sparkle to your festival makeup routine!

-I’m no makeup expert and I am not ashamed to say I always watch videos on YouTube for how to do certain makeup looks, I mean it’s how I learnt to contour and do winged eyeliner!
-I have found two of my favourite YouTube tutorials on festival makeup to help you achieve your fave looks.
-But don’t think that you need to go out and spend all your money on expensive products, I get pretty much all my makeup from high street stores and it works just as well.
+I’m not a makeup expert and I am not ashamed to say I always watch videos on YouTube for how to do certain makeup looks, I mean it’s how I learned to contour and do winged eyeliner!
+In saying that, videos on YouTube always tend to use a HUGE list of products, and most cost a fortune or are harder to get your hands on in normal high-street stores.
+I get pretty much all my makeup from Boots, John Lewis or Look Fantastic online store.

 Taking off your makeup is just as important as putting it on.
 Waking up in your night-before-makeup is such a horrible feeling and it’s so bad for your skin.
 Plus, if you have gone mad with the glitter, your pillow or that hoodie you chucked on in the night will be covered in sparkles.
-I either use Micellar Water and a cotton pad or good old fashioned makeup wipes to get rid of all my makeup before I go to sleep… trust me its worth it!
+I either use Simple Micellar Water and a cotton pad or Simple makeup wipes to get rid of all my makeup before I go to sleep… trust me it’s worth it!

 I would love to see all your makeup looks so please use #ThatFestivalBlogger on Instagram so I can get inspired and see your fab festival makeup!